 Vetting or a criminal background check is a service conducted in respect of any person who is carrying out work or activity, a necessary and regular part of which consists mainly of the person having access to, or contact with, children or vulnerable persons.
-Vetting is carried out with the permission of the applicant by a registered organisation e.g. the GAA, LGFA, Camogie, through the National Vetting Bureau in Ireland and Access NI in Northern Ireland, to establish whether there is any criminal record or specified information relating to the applicant that may deem them unsuitable to work on our behalf with children or vulnerable persons.
+Vetting is carried out with the permission of the applicant by a registered organisation e.g. the GAA, LGFA, Camogie, through the National Vetting Bureau in Ireland, Access NI in Northern Ireland and the Disclosure and Barring Service in Britain to establish whether there is any criminal record or specified information relating to the applicant that may deem them unsuitable to work on our behalf with children or vulnerable persons.